 My name is Shane, and I am a 23 year old guy who loves Star Trek, space, and business.
 For a few seconds, it’s possible to forget that my body is covered with large wounds, places where my skin has sheared off, a result of my skin condition, Epidermolysis Bullosa (EB).

 No matter how much I want to be normal, EB haunts me and affects everything I do.
 I cannot open doors, walk long distances, eat crunchy foods, hold large things . . . the list goes on.

 I am wracked by never-ending debilitating pain that cannot be helped by anything other than the strongest painkillers, which I choose not to take because they cloud the mind.
 Ibuprofen helps slightly by reducing the inflammation that hurts my body.

-However, I am lucky that I even have a chance to go to college.
+I am very lucky that I was able to go to college.
 Many others with my condition cannot go to school or even leave the house.
 We, the butterfly children, need a cure desperately so that we can lead a normal life, whether that means going to college or school or even leaving the house or the wheelchair.